 If your local RMHC does not offer the scholarships listed above, they may offer other awards, much like the RMHC of Eastern New England that I mentioned earlier.
 Because all these local scholarships will have different deadlines, requirements, award amounts, etc., it's best to research these scholarships as early as possible.
 Again, the best way to do this is research and/or get in contact with your local RMHC.

-Your recommender should ideally be a teacher, coach, or mentor that you have a long-standing, positive, personal relationship with.
-If your recommender doesn’t provide a strong and well-written letter vouching for your abilities and commitment to education, chances are your application won’t be given much thought.
+Your letter writer should ideally be a teacher, coach, or mentor that you have a long-standing, positive, personal relationship with.
+If your letter writer doesn't provide a strong and well-written letter vouching for your abilities and commitment to education, chances are your application won't be given much thought.

 Try to give your letter writers 10-12 weeks of advance notice before your application is due.